Learn why social workers in Yorkshire & Humber are increasingly choosing permanent roles over temporary contracts.

 Whether you’re already working for an agency, or just weighing up your options, it’s well worth taking a fresh look at what permanent roles can offer.
 We’ve spoken to some colleagues across the region who opted to switch back to a permanent role to see why they felt it was the right choice.

-One reason some people choose agency work is the pay, which can be higher than a similar permanent role.
+One reason some people choose agency work is the hourly pay, which can be higher than a similar permanent role.
 However, it is worth considering some of the added advantages which come with local authority roles when making your decision, as these can add up:

 “Agency work is well paid, but it doesn’t offer the job security and the overall package that local authority jobs have to offer – not just the pay and benefits, but also the training opportunities and team working.”
+(Supervising Social Worker, Fostering Team)

 For some social workers, spending some time working for an agency served as a way to gain some more varied experience and take on new challenges.

 “After a couple of years as a qualified social worker, I decided that I wanted to experience working elsewhere and in different teams to broaden my experience.
 So I went to be an agency social worker, which enabled me to work in different places and environments and with different people.”
+(Senior Children’s Social Worker, Assessment & Joint Investigation Team)

 Agency work can also be a useful stepping stone for social workers who have spent some time out of the profession and are looking to resume their social work career.

 “Briefly working for an agency gave me a way to get back into mainstream social work.”
+(Team Manager, Duty & Advice Team)

 Why should I think about moving back to a permanent role?